Mary A. Cooke Thompson

-Mary Anna Cooke Thompson was a leader in the first generation of women's rights activists in Oregon and one of Oregon's pioneer doctors, who broke through the barriers to women in medicine.
+Mary Anna Cooke Thompson (1825–1919) was a leader in the first generation of women's rights activists in Oregon and one of Oregon's pioneer doctors, who broke through the barriers to women in medicine.

 Biography

-Mary Anna Cooke Thompson was born in New York on the 14th of February 1825.
-Her parents, Horatio Cooke (1797-1869) and Anna Bennett (1794-1881) were both from England.
+Mary Anna Cooke Thompson was born in New York on 14 February 1825.
+Her parents, Horatio Cooke (1797–1869) and Anna Bennett (1794–1881) were both from England.
 Mary was their first daughter and second child.
 The couple met while emigrating to New York, where they would get married later on, in 1821.
-Of ten children the Cookes were blessed with, only seven survived to adulthood.
-After Mary turned eight, she was removed from school in order to help her mother with her siblings.
+Of ten children the Cookes had, only seven survived to adulthood.
+After Mary turned eight, she was removed from school to help her mother with her siblings.
 A year later, after moving to New Jersey and remaining in charge of taking care of her brother and sisters, Mary started selling wooden novelty items handmade by her father on the streets of Newark, helping with the income of her household.

-In 1837, when Mary was about twelve, she moved to Chicago with her parents and there she met a carpenter from Pennsylvania who became her husband, Reuben Thompson (1815-1885).
+In 1837, when Mary was about twelve, she moved to Chicago with her parents and there she met a carpenter from Pennsylvania, Reuben Thompson (1815–1885).
 They got married on November 14, 1848.
 Then they moved to LaSalle, Illinois, where they lived for 18 years.
 The couple had five children, three boys, and two girls but the girls didn't survive.
 They also adopted a niece.
 In 1866, they passed through the Isthmus of Panama to settle in Portland, Oregon.
-Mary's parents and other relatives had already left Chicago and moved there before 1860.

-As we can see on the website Ancestry, created by an American genealogy company, it was in Portland that Mary's last son, James R., was born in February 1871.
+Mary's parents and other relatives had already left Chicago and moved there before 1860.Mary's last son, James R., was born in Portland, Oregon, in February 1871.
 Based on Thompson's diary, Ward states that she had a difficult domestic relationship with her husband, and she feared that her struggles with mental health would limit her work.
 Reuben Thompson's health deteriorated because of an injury, and he died in 1885.
 After her husband's death, Mary continued to work, and she also took in boarders.
 In November 1918, Mary Anna Cooke Thompson suffered a paralytic stroke, and she died six months later, on May 4, 1919, in Portland, Oregon.